pmueller/chirper/README.md

-# Shitter
+# Chirper
-Shitter is a purposefully insecure app for learning about and practicing web haxxing.
+Chirper is a purposefully insecure app for learning about and practicing web haxxing.
 It was originally developed for use at [UFSIT](http://ufsit.org/)

 ## Running Locally
-- You need `ruby >= 1.9.3` and `bundler`
+- You need `ruby >= 2.0` and `bundler`
 - `bundle install`
-- `bundle exec ruby Shitter.rb -e production`
+- `bundle exec ruby chirper.rb -e production`
 - Go to `localhost:4567` in a browser

 ## Vulnerabilities